DETAILED ACTION

 In regard to claim 20, Tsai et al. teach wherein the switching transistor comprises a silicon transistor (paragraph 25).

 Claim(s) 13-15 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Tsai et al. in view of Qian (US 2015/0356916).
+103 as being unpatentable over Tsai et al. in view of Kim further considered with Qian (US 2015/0356916).

-In regard to claim 13, Tsai et al. teach during the reset operation, activating an emission transistor (fig. 4, in the reset period EM1 is active which activates the emission transistor T4) but does not teach activating the emission transistor coupled between the drive transistor and the light-emitting diode.
+In regard to claim 13, Tsai et al. and Kim teach during the reset operation, activating an emission transistor (fig. 4, in the reset period EM1 is active which activates the emission transistor T4) but does not teach activating the emission transistor coupled between the drive transistor and the light-emitting diode.

 Qian teaches activating the emission transistor coupled between the drive transistor and the light-emitting diode (figs. 2, 3 and paragraph 33).

-Before the effective filing date it would have been obvious to one of ordinary skill in the art to provide the apparatus of Tsai et al. with the circuit reset of Qian.
-The rationale is as follows: Before the effective filing date it would have been obvious to provide the apparatus of Tsai et al. with the circuit reset of Qian because it would prevent the data of the previous frames from influencing the current frame.
+Before the effective filing date it would have been obvious to one of ordinary skill in the art to provide the apparatus of Tsai et al. and Kim with the circuit reset of Qian.
+The rationale is as follows: Before the effective filing date it would have been obvious to provide the apparatus of Tsai et al. and Kim with the circuit reset of Qian because it would prevent the data of the previous frames from influencing the current frame.

 In regard to claim 14, Qian teaches before the reset operation, performing an on-bias stress operation by using the switching transistor to load a data voltage into the display pixel (paragraph 34, signal load phase.
 The signal load phase of Qian comes after the reset phase in one frame but it comes before the reset phase of the next frame).